junh-ki/dias_kuksa_doc/docs/source/contents/hwsetup.rst

     $ sudo ip link set can0 up type can bitrate 500000

+* `bitrate` shall be set as the same as the CAN baudrate of the target vehicle.

 5. Now you should be able to see the interface, `can0`, when commanding::

     $ ifconfig